 Currently, Dr. Nelson is the Medical Director for La Cheim Behavioral Health Services in the East Bay, which he also helped found in 1996.
 He has been part of the medical staff and teaching faculty at San Francisco General Hospital.
 He helped establish the Brinton Psychiatric Homeless Project for the Psychiatric Foundation of Northern California, where he also served as Medical Director.
 He established psychiatric services at Catholic Charities of San Francisco and Marin and has served as Consulting Psychiatrist to several Bay Area clinical settings, including Haight-Ashbury Free Medical Clinic, Glide Memorial Church Medical Clinic, Saint Anthony’s Medical Clinic, Mission Neighborhood Drop-In Center, Tenderloin Drop-In Center, and Caduceus Outreach Services.
 Dr. Nelson has also worked extensively in government programs, as an officer and as a civilian psychiatrist in the U.S. Air Force, in the VA Medical System, as Medical Director for the Sacramento County Jails, and with the City of Berkeley Mental Health Clinic.

 Dr. Nelson has also been highly active in advocating for the rights and benefits of psychiatric patients and those with mental illness.
-He is the psychiatrist appointee to the California Mental Health Planning Council since 2010, and a past president of the Northern California Psychiatric Society.
+He was the psychiatrist appointee to the California Mental Health Planning Council from 2010-2016, and a past president of the Northern California Psychiatric Society.
 As a representative from California, Dr. Nelson advocates for national policy change through the Assembly of the American Psychiatric Association.
-Dr. Nelson has also served as a consultant to Marin NAMI and as Council Member and Chair of the Managed Care Committee for the California Psychiatric Association.
+Dr. Nelson has also presented several talks for Marin NAMI and served as Council Member and Chair of the Managed Care Committee for the California Psychiatric Association.
 Dr. Nelson has presented a number of talks on homelessness and eliminating barriers and improving access to care for those with mental illness.
-In addition, he is currently developing a guide to assist patients and families in advocating with their insurers to obtain mental health services.
+In addition, he is currently developing a guide to assist patients and families in advocating to obtain mental health services.